MiCurry/ModEM-Examples/CSEM/README.md

 > **Note:** The inversion may take a siginificant amount of time to run
 > to get a RMS near 1.0.
 In my test it took about 130 iterations.

+We have included an example log and ending rho file using the above parameters.

 ## Example 1 and 2